joamag/boytacean/README.md

 To get some information about the resources that inspired me through the emulation creation journey check [Inspiration](doc/inspiration.md).

+## Contributing

+Love Gameboy emulation?
+Want to contribute to Boytacean?
+That's awesome!
+Your contributions are what make the open-source community such an amazing place to learn, inspire, and create.

+To get started, please take a look at our [Contributing Guidelines](CONTRIBUTING.md).
+Whether you're fixing bugs, adding new features, or helping with documentation, every contribution is valuable and greatly appreciated!

+Don't hesitate to reach out if you have any questions.
+Join us in making Boytacean the best Gameboy emulator out there!

 ## License

 Boytacean is currently licensed under the [Apache License, Version 2.0](http://www.apache.org/licenses/).